 Roopa Radhakrishnan – Bangalore, India

-Dear TEFL students, Moving to a new country is a very exciting experience that involves learning a new language, experiencing a new culture, eating strange foods and so much more.
-However, it can also be very nerve-wracking at first because there’s always that big ´what if´ hanging over your head.
+Moving to a new country is a very exciting experience that involves learning a new language, experiencing a new culture, eating strange foods and so much more.
+However, it can also be very nerve-wracking at first because there’s always that big “what if” hanging over your head.
 You are unsure about what to expect because you have to find a place to stay, make new friends, meet new people you can trust, find a job that pays enough for you to be able to go out and enjoy a night on the town, and all of this can take the excitement out of what should be an exciting time for you.

 When I first moved to Madrid I didn’t know what to expect.
 I had no friends or contacts and I was quite worried about finding a job.
-However, through a random stroke of luck I was fortunate enough to meet a girl who told me about Canterbury.
+However, through a random stroke of luck, I was fortunate enough to meet a girl who told me about Canterbury TEFL.
 I wasted no time, I got online, sent in an application and I haven’t looked back since.

-Canterbury offers a one month intensive training programme for those who want to teach English as a foreign language.
+Canterbury TEFL offers a one-month intensive training programme for those who want to teach English as a foreign language.
 You will be provided with everything you need to get started… knowledge, material and most importantly confidence.
 The teachers are very friendly and approachable; you can go to them for just about any kind of assistance you should require.

 Canterbury will advise and assist you to find a place to stay and give you valuable information about what to expect in Spain.
 Once you are part of the Canterbury community you will also enjoy the fun outings and getaways they plan for students and teachers, this is a great time to socialize and meet new people and possibly make new friends for life.
 With Canterbury, you can begin instruction while you are studying, you can choose the kind of classes you want to teach and the timings are very flexible because it all depends on you.

-All in all being part of Canterbury has been a great experience for me as I’ve met some great people, made some great friends, and I have a great time instruction English to them.
+All in all being part of Canterbury TEFL has been a great experience for me as I’ve met some great people, made some great friends, and I have a great time teaching English to them.
 Oh, and yes, living in Spain is not so bad either!